custora/fastest-csv/README.md

 [![Build Status](https://travis-ci.org/custora/fastest-csv.svg?branch=unit-testing)](https://travis-ci.org/custora/fastest-csv)

 Fastest CSV class for MRI Ruby.
 Faster than faster_csv and fasterer-csv.
 On par with csvscan, but supports any delimiter and fast ((buffered) writing of CSVs.
 Uses native C code to parse CSV lines in MRI Ruby.

-Supports standard CSV according to RFC4180.
-Not the so-called "csv" from Excel.
+Java support is de facto deprecated as we don't use it and don't keep it updated.

+Supports standard CSV according to [RFC4180](https://tools.ietf.org/html/rfc4180), with the exception that it permits the delimiter and field separators to be redefined (COMMA and DQUOTE in the RFC4180 grammar).
+Does not support Excel CSVs.

 The interface is a subset of the CSV interface in Ruby 1.9.3.
 The options parameter only accepts col_sep and write_buffer_lines.

 Originally developed to parse large CSV log files from PowerMTA.
-Extended to parse large log files at Custora (that were not always comma delimited)
+Extended to parse large log files at Custora (that were not always comma delimited).

-## Installation

-Add this line to your application's Gemfile:

-    gem 'fastest-csv', git: 'git://github.com/pospischil/fastest-csv.git'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install fastest-csv

 ## Usage